ArchieV1/BetterWeight/README.md

 Reccomends: [Minify Everything](https://github.com/erdelf/MinifyEverything) to make use of the mod.
 Other similar mods also work

 ## Compatibility
-Tested to work on rimworld version 1.1
+Tested to work on rimworld version 1.1, 1.2, 1.3, 1.4
-1.0 should be supported
+1.0 is supported in previous versions but not the current build
-Royalty should be supported
+All DLC should be supported though I have only tested on Ideology

 ### Known Bugs
 None